The ‘RHOC’ Season 12 Cast Hasn’t Yet Seen Heather Dubrow’s New House, Tamra Judge Thought They Were Friends

 Is Heather Dubrow purposefully keeping her distance from her former Real Housewives of Orange County co-stars?

-Months after quitting the show to focus on her family and other career opportunities, Heather Dubrow is enjoying a stunning new home but unfortunately for her former co-stars, they haven’t been treated to a tour of the property quite yet.
+Months after quitting the show to focus on her family and other career opportunities, Heather Dubrow is enjoying a stunning new home, but unfortunately for her former co-stars, they haven’t been treated to a tour of the property quite yet.

 According to a Radar Online report on July 17, Shannon Beador was once invited to a Super Bowl party at the home but unfortunately, she explained, she didn’t make the final cut and never entered the home.
 As for Tamra Judge, she hasn’t yet been invited to her former Real Housewives of Orange County‘s star’s place.
 As she explained, she thought she and Dubrow were “really good friends,” but she has not yet received an invitation to come over.